 - Make sure your invoices match up against your packing slip.
 A packing list accompanies the international shipment and is used to inform transportation companies about what they are moving as well as to allow the customer (importer) and others involved in the transaction to check what has been shipped against the proforma invoice.
 It is a good safeguard against shipping incorrect cargo.

-- Mark your goods with the country of origin unless the goods being imported are exempt (refer to “Marking of Country of Origin on U.S. Imports” and CBP.com's "Country of Origin Marking."
+- Mark your goods with the country of origin unless the goods being imported are exempt (refer to CBP.gov's "Country of Origin Marking."

 - Scrutinize the supplier’s instructions with respect to invoicing, packing, marking, labeling and payment, for example, because you must comply with the terms and conditions of the transaction in order to clear your goods and have the supplier get paid.

 - Work closely with the Customs Border Patrol (CBP) staff to develop a relationship, to make sure your commodity is packed sufficiently and to abide by all the rules and regulations.